AnswerDotAI/FastHTML-Gallery/README.md

 See issues for different things that need to be done to improve the project.

 If you have any suggestions for improving this project, please open an issue, submit a pull request, or contact me on the FastHTML discord server.

-Things on the list to do someday (PRs or discussions are welcome!).

-+ Make the site prettier without making it too complicated
-+ Hover over image to see gif
-+ Add a way to organize gallery by content (headers, search, tags, idk).
-PR welcome once 10+ examples exist.
-+ Safe way to have users modify in the browser?
-I'm unsure I want to do this, so you'd have to convince me.
-+ Your idea?